dentarg/auth0-blog/_posts/2017-03-28-navigating-rs256-and-jwks.markdown

 ]}
 ```

-**Note:** At the time of writting Auth0 only supports a single JWK for signing, however it is important to assume this endpoint could contain multiple JWKs.
-As an example multiple keys can be found in the JWKS when rotating signing certificates.
+**Note:** At the time of writing, Auth0 only supports a single JWK for signing, however it is important to assume this endpoint could contain multiple JWKs.
+As an example, multiple keys can be found in the JWKS when rotating signing certificates.

 The JWKS above contains a single key.
-Each property in the key is defined by the JWK specification ([RFC 7517 Section 4](https://tools.ietf.org/html/rfc7517#section-4)).
+Each property in the key is defined by the JWK specification [RFC 7517 Section 4](https://tools.ietf.org/html/rfc7517#section-4).
 We will use these properties to determine which key was used to sign the JWT.
 Here is a quick breakdown of what each property represents:

-* **alg:** Is the algorithm for the key
+* **alg:** is the algorithm for the key
-* **kty:** Is the key type
+* **kty:** is the key type
-* **use:** Is how the key was meant to be used.
+* **use:** is how the key was meant to be used.
 For the example above `sig` represents `signature`.
-* **x5c:** Is the x509 certificate chain
+* **x5c:** is the x509 certificate chain
-* **e:**   Is the exponent for a standard pem
+* **e:**   is the exponent for a standard pem
-* **n:**   Is the moduluos for a standard pem
+* **n:**   is the moduluos for a standard pem
-* **kid:** Is the unique identifier for the key
+* **kid:** is the unique identifier for the key
-* **x5t:** Is the thumbprint of the x.509 cert (SHA-1 thumbprint)
+* **x5t:** is the thumbprint of the x.509 cert (SHA-1 thumbprint)

 ## Verifying a JWT using the JWKS endpoint

 Now that we understand JWKS and the specific properties of each JWK let's put this together and verify a JWT signed by Auth0 with RS256.
 In our example we are going to build a first party API for our ficticious company c0der.io.
 The API will have a single endpoint returning metadata about our API, which requires a valid JWT.
-Ideally your Resource Server would also validate necessary scopes, however that is beyond this topic.
+Ideally your resource server would also validate necessary scopes, however, that is beyond this topic.
 We will assume an API and client have been created and we will focus on what happens once our API recieves a request.

 **Here are the steps for validating the JWT:**

-1. Retrieve the JWKS and filter for potential signing keys (https://your-tenant.auth0.com/.well-known/jwks.json)
+1. Retrieve the JWKS and filter for potential signing keys.
-2. Extract the JWT from the request's authorization header
+2. Extract the JWT from the request's authorization header.
-3. Decode the JWT and grab the `kid` property from the header
+3. Decode the JWT and grab the `kid` property from the header.
-4. Find the signing key in the filtered JWKS with a matching `kid` property
+4. Find the signing key in the filtered JWKS with a matching `kid` property.
-5. Using the `x5c` property build a certificate which will be used to verify the JWT signature
+5. Using the `x5c` property build a certificate which will be used to verify the JWT signature.
 6. Ensure the JWT contains the expected audience, issuer, expiration, etc.

-> **Note:** there are many good libraries for verifying a JWT.
-You can use the currated list to find one for you language at [JWT.io](https://jwt.io/#libraries-io).
+> **Note:** There are many good libraries for verifying a JWT.
+You can use the curated list to find one for your language at [JWT.io](https://jwt.io/#libraries-io).

 Let's jump into some code and see this in action.